-A traditional Lebanese soup, lentils and vegetables are cooked in a lemony broth scented with warm cinnamon and cumin.
+A traditional Lebanese soup, lentils, and vegetables are cooked with healthy greens in a lemony broth scented with warm cinnamon and cumin.

 A recipe from my childhood, my mom made this traditional Syrian/Lentil lentil soup for us frequently growing up.
 Packed with plenty of bright lemon juice, warm cinnamon and fragrant cumin, this is one of those soups that tastes even better the next day or the day after that!